todogroup/todogroup.org/_posts/2016-05-25-sample-job-req.md

 * 8 years experience coding in or leading software engineering environments
 * Experience working on at least one successful and widely recognized open source project
 * Excellent communication and organizational skills
-* Familiarity with GitHub, Travis CI, Coveralls, and/or other open source tools
+* Familiarity with GitHub and open source CI tooling (Travis CI, Coveralls, etc)
 * Understanding of open source licenses
 * Experience and familiarity with multiple programming languages
 * Real passion for quality and continuous improvement